ErinBecker/digital-humanities-phylogenetics/presentations/planning.md

       - Update section presence/absence dendrograms based on hclust research and be prepared to discuss at our next meeting
     - Niek:
       - Read about hierarchical clustering algorithms and see which is appropriate for our data
+      - talk to Cody Hennesy about HathiTrust conference
     - Together:
       - Go through dendrograms in detail.
 Figure out what worked / didn't work and make detailed plan for follow-up analyses.
   - Friday 10/13